 Operations tasks run the business now.
 But creative tasks set the business up for the future.
 You need both.
-Just doing the day-to-day can leave you heading in the wrong direction.
+Just doing the day-to-day can leave you stagnating.

-Your “creative” time and “operations” time need to work in harmony.
+Your “creative” time and “operations” time should work in harmony.

-Creative outputs make your operational activities more effective.
+Creative outputs make your operations activities more effective.

 And, operations outputs are how you bring your creative outputs to life.